How to Plan Your Online Advertising Campaign?

 "We use Camtasia to create our videos and we do it ourselves.
 We don't hire animation specialists because we prefer to learn the ins and out of video creation in order to better understand how we can use it to achieve our goals, and so far our videos are rather simple because it is tailored to engage with a specific audience - our existing users and our potential users."

 Founder of JustReachOut

-Here is a good example of a company called Loganix doing a great job of presenting content textually on their homepage, they are testing it now, and if ti works well to convert visitors will most likely create a video to add to the page very soon.
+Here is a good example of a company called Loganix doing a great job of presenting content textually on their homepage, they are testing it now, and if it works well to convert visitors will most likely create a video to add to the page very soon."